- Finding the best deal is a great time investment, it could save you thousands.

 3. Choosing the right solicitor

 Picking the right solicitor is crucial to ensuring the loan completes on time and without issue.
 A solicitor who is experienced in dealing with bridging loans will ensure the legal process runs smoothly and quickly.
+In fact, a good solicitor will be a key factor in how long it takes to get a bridge loan.

 Your solicitor will act as the sole liaison between the lender and yourself when it comes to your understanding of the legal terms of the loan.
 With this in mind, it is advisable that your solicitor is well versed in dealing with bridging loans.